Bobcycle/Blog/_posts/2021-01-30-liquidity-crisis-due-to-gamestonk.md

 *This explanation has been greatly simplified in the interest of brevity.*

 It is important to know that for every share you buy there will be a seller.
-If those sellers go bankrupt they can not deliver your share which means that the clearing house has to deliver your out of pocket.
+If those sellers go bankrupt they can not deliver your share which means that the clearing house has to deliver yours out of pocket.
 If the share price goes to 1000 USD the clearing house wouldn’t have enough [liquidity](https://www.investopedia.com/terms/l/liquidity.asp) to cover that.
 Which means that we’re now talking about a [liquidity crisis](https://www.investopedia.com/terms/l/liquidity-crisis.asp).

 ---